jarrodcoulter/nmap-mcp-server/README.md

         ```

 3.  **Build the Nmap Docker Image:**
-    Navigate to the directory containing `nmap-server.txt` and `Dockerfile`, then run:
+    Navigate to the directory containing `nmap-server.py` and `Dockerfile`, then run:
     ```bash
     docker build -t nmap-mcp-server .
     ```